MikeDigitize/JSFundamentals/README.md

 Closures can be thought of as a tool to allow runtime access to variables outside of their lexical scope.
 Their use is best demonstrated when functions return functions, and the returned function has within it a reference to a value that is not in its immediate scope.
 That reference has essentially been trapped in that function, and no matter where you call this returned function from it will have access to that value.

-IIFEs work in a similar way, only they close over values not references to values.
-They are evaluated at runtime as expressions and contain a function that is immediately invoked inside them.
+IIFEs work in a similar way, only they close over the current value of the variable they reference at runtime.
+They are expressions and contain a function that is immediately invoked inside them.
 This immediate invocation forces the function scope to close over the values of variables it references that are within its lexical scope, creating what can be thought of as a snapshot of their value at that time.

 ## Prototypal inheritance

 JavaScript is an object oriented language.
 Everything is an object or behaves like one.
 Functions are objects.
 They can have properties and methods like any other object.
-Despite that functions and objects should be thought of as two separate constructs whcih essentially form the building blocks of JavaScript.
+Despite that functions and objects should be thought of as two separate constructs; two constructs which essentially form the building blocks of JavaScript.
 JavaScript's inheritance model is not class based like other OOP languages such as Java or C#, it is prototype based.

-A prototype based system has two fundamental components - a <code>constructor</code>, which is a function, and a <code>prototype</code> which is an object.
+A prototype based system has two fundamental components - a <code>constructor</code>, which is a function, and a property on the function - <code>prototype</code>, which is an object.
 Constructors create objects.
 Every object you use within JavaScript has been created by a constructor.
+Every object created has a <code>constructor</code> property.
+You'd think this is a reference to the constructor function which created the object but alas it isn't quite that simple.
 The first step towards understanding prototypal inheritance is to recognise how the return value of a function differs when called with and without the <code>new</code> keyword.

 ```javascript
 function A(){}